nicsuzor/wikijuris/ausip/patent-registration.markdown

 The specifics relating to this provision can be found in the _Patents Regulations 1991_.

-## Requirement 3: Inventive step (Standard Patents) or Innovative Step (Innovation Patents)
+## Requirement 3: Inventive step
-An applicant can choose to apply for either a Standard Patent or an Innovation Patent.

-**Video overview by Marcus de Witt-Ryall on [Innovative vs Inventive steps](https://www.youtube.com/watch?v=m781AZkfQdM?small).**

-**Video overview by Rebecca Mync on [Inventive Step vs Innovative Step](https://www.youtube.com/watch?v=UUi0f_H5Kao).**

-### Inventive Step

-According to ss 18(1)(b)(ii) and 7(2) of the _Act_, there will be an inventive step unless the invention would have been obvious to a person skilled in the relevant art in the light of the common general knowledge as it existed before the priority date.
+A patent must involve an inventive step.
+According to ss 18(1)(b)(ii) and 7(2) of the _Act_, this means that the invention would not have been *obvious* to a person skilled in the relevant art in the light of the common general knowledge as it existed before the priority date.
 The threshold for this test is relatively low - ‘if it would not have been obvious’.

-“Obvious” has the ordinary English meaning of “very plain”.[^AUTOREPLACEDAktiebolagetHsslevAlphapharmPtyLtd2002212CLR41142630ENDREPLACE] A “scintilla of inventiveness” (very small amount) is sufficient to support an inventive step.[^AUTOREPLACEDMeyersTaylorPtyLtdvVicarrIndustriesLtd1977137CLR28249AickenJENDREPLACE] It is necessary to guard against the use of hindsight - an invention always seems more obvious when you know about it.
+“Obvious” has the ordinary English meaning of “very plain”.[^Aktie] A “scintilla of inventiveness” (very small amount) is sufficient to support an inventive step.[^Meyers] It is necessary to guard against the use of hindsight - an invention always seems more obvious when you know about it.

-[^AUTOREPLACEDAktiebolagetHsslevAlphapharmPtyLtd2002212CLR41142630ENDREPLACE]: Aktiebolaget Hässle v Alphapharm Pty Ltd (2002) 212 CLR 411, 426 [30]
+[^Aktie]: Aktiebolaget Hässle v Alphapharm Pty Ltd (2002) 212 CLR 411, 426 [30]

-[^AUTOREPLACEDMeyersTaylorPtyLtdvVicarrIndustriesLtd1977137CLR28249AickenJENDREPLACE]: Meyers Taylor Pty Ltd v Vicarr Industries Ltd (1977) 137 CLR 28, 249 (Aicken J
+[^Meyers]: Meyers Taylor Pty Ltd v Vicarr Industries Ltd (1977) 137 CLR 28, 249 (Aicken J

 **Video overview by Shiva Abassi  on [Inventive Step](https://www.youtube.com/watch?v=Pvi38hb98hY).**

 **Video overview by Emily Sakzewski on [Inventive Step](https://www.youtube.com/watch?v=3fdADIrxx6Q).**

-A 'person skilled in the relevant art' is a hypothetical “non-inventive” person who possesses “ordinary skill” who works in the art or science of the invention.[^AUTOREPLACEDHLundbeckASvAlphapharmPtyLtd2009177FCR151190173perBennettJENDREPLACE] This can be a team of researchers.[^AUTOREPLACEDAktiebolagetHsslevAlphapharmPty2002212CLR41142630ENDREPLACE]
+A 'person skilled in the relevant art' is a hypothetical “non-inventive” person who possesses “ordinary skill” who works in the art or science of the invention.[^Lundbeck] This can be a team of researchers.[^Aktie30]

-[^AUTOREPLACEDHLundbeckASvAlphapharmPtyLtd2009177FCR151190173perBennettJENDREPLACE]: H Lundbeck A/S v Alphapharm Pty Ltd (2009) 177 FCR 151, 190, [173] per Bennett J
+[^Lundbeck]: H Lundbeck A/S v Alphapharm Pty Ltd (2009) 177 FCR 151, 190, [173] per Bennett J

-[^AUTOREPLACEDAktiebolagetHsslevAlphapharmPty2002212CLR41142630ENDREPLACE]: Aktiebolaget Hässle v Alphapharm Pty (2002) 212 CLR 411, 426 [30]
+[^Aktie30]: Aktiebolaget Hässle v Alphapharm Pty (2002) 212 CLR 411, 426 [30]

 **Video overview by Carrick Brough on [A person skilled in the art](https://www.youtube.com/watch?v=ViORhY1J6Z4).**
 **Video overview by Nathan Dowrick on [A person skilled in the art](https://www.youtube.com/watch?v=s1ER6lusqV0).**